Frequently Asked Questions

 How can I contact camp?
 The Neotez kitchen phone will be answered during the day when camp is in session.
 636-586-9756.

 What is the check-in process for campers?
 Each camper will receive information from the Director of their week that specifies the time of arrival for campers.
 During registration, campers will update any information that has not previously been completed, receive a t-shirt, and be assigned a cabin.
 Please check your child for head lice before bringing them to camp.
 Once campers arrive, the first aid worker may do lice checks.
 Also, please give any camper medications to the first aid worker.
 Parents of younger children usually help the camper unpack their belongings and meet the counselors in their children’s cabin before leaving.
-If someone other than the parents is bringing the camper, please be sure all parent or guardian has been submitted camper information with their application, complete with payment and signature on the medical and media releases.
+If someone other than the parents is bringing the camper, please be sure the parent or guardian has submitted all camper information with their application, complete with payment and signature on the medical and media releases.

 What is the pick-up process for campers?
 Before leaving camp on Sunday, parents should confirm the pick-up time.
 It is important to pick up your child on time so the volunteer staff can depart as well.
 On Saturday morning, each cabin of campers cleans up their cabin and an assigned area of camp.
 The kitchen closes after dinner on Friday night.
 A light, cold breakfast will be served Saturday morning.
 Parents should check in with the director before leaving with their child.
 Make sure the camper has their camp picture, t-shirt and any craft project.
 Don’t forget to check the lost and found as well.
 Many campers will not recognize their items if they are wet and dirty!
 Once home, be ready to hear all about camp activities and fun.